PeterBengtson/control-tower-log-aggregator/README.md

 configuration file; look for `Process Accounts` and then `MaxConcurrency` which has a value of 10.
 (It can unfortunately not be parametrised.)

-The number of auxiliary log buckets processed at a time (also 10) can likewise be changed in `Process Other Logs`.
+The number of auxiliary log buckets processed at a time (1) can likewise be changed in `Process Other Logs`.

 ### Storage Classes